LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Gather recommendations and check platforms for editors with experience in your genre.
+• Use recommendations and directories to find editors who have experience in your genre.

-• Review editors’ portfolios to see if their style matches your vision.
+• Check portfolios and sample edits to see if their style matches your vision.

-• Ask about their experience, editing process, turnaround times, and rates.
+• Ask about experience, process, turnaround times, revision rounds, and rates—no guessing.

 Ready to Create Your eBook?